MystenLabs/sui/doc/src/learn/sui-compared.md

 ## Conclusion

 In summary, Sui offers many performance and usability gains at the cost of some complexity in less simple use cases.
 Direct sender transactions excel in Sui.
 And the [Narwhal and Tusk](https://github.com/MystenLabs/narwhal) DAG-based mempool and efficient Byzantine Fault Tolerant (BFT) consensus supports more complex use cases seamlessly.

+Complex smart contracts may benefit from shared objects where more than one user can mutate those objects (following smart contract specific rules).
+In this case, Sui totally orders all transactions involving shared objects using a [consensus](architecture/consensus.md) protocol.
+Sui uses a novel peer-reviewed consensus protocol based on [Narwhal](https://github.com/MystenLabs/narwhal).
+This is state-of-the-art in terms of both performance and robustness.